nathania-haryanto/ng-adv/Demos/07-Reusability/05-Elements/readme.md

 ></app-skills-list>
 ```

-> Note: You will have to implement onSave in `app.component.ts`
+Run your component.
 Your result should look somehow like this:

 ![skills](_images/skills.png)